 The following labels are on your vehicle and they should be considered permanent parts of the vehicle.
 If missing or damaged, the decals can be replaced free of charge.
 See an authorized Ski-Doo dealer.

 NOTE: The following illustrations used in this Operator's Guide are a general representation only.
-Your model may differ
+Your model may differ ask your dealer to a new one.

 AWARNING